sunjay/autogamer/docs/index.md

 creation framework designed for use with the [Tiled editor] and the [Python] programming language.

+* autogamer is *opinionated* in that it is not designed to support all use cases or all possible types of games.
+It comes with a few nice defaults and then expects you to use the Python API to fill in the rest.

+* autogamer favors *convention over configuration*.
+That means that if you follow the documented conventions, you will have to do very little programming to create your game.
+You may still have to do *some* programming, but autogamer is designed to do a lot of the work for you when it can.

 ## Getting Started

 autogamer requires very little setup to get started: